playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 ### Explaining `ng-template` {#ng-template}

 See, an `ng-template` allows you to store multiple tags as children without rendering them.
-You can then take those tags and render them in special ways in the future, using Angular APIs.
+You can then take those tags and render them in special ways in the future using Angular APIs.

 Take the following code: